I often am asked about the reason skeletons are part of my seascapes, so here are some of the things I think about:

 A raw response to a crisis in the family; this is how they first began, although I had painted one a few months before.
 I had seen it in the folds of paint and picked it out.
 Maybe it was a premonition.

 A reminder of a universal truth of all things; all things change.
+A fact some find hard to accept, and it is something I observe closely through meditation.

 A reminder to live now and to live well.
+This is why I see them as joyful, I think they are enjoying the waves, like I do.

 A desire to be in the sea, forever.
 I love it.